Writing children's books…it can't be that hard, right?

 - Self-publish the book and print-on-demand.
 You will have complete creative control over the publishing process.
 You can make a few copies of your book or many, depending on what your end goal is.

 - Pursue a traditional publisher.
-You’ll have to write your book, and find a literary agent, then a publishing agent.
+You’ll have to write your book, and find a children's literary agent, then a publishing agent.
 This option is very competitive.

 My children's book publishing experience